 JLP rips into PNP manifesto

-CHAIRMAN of the ruling Jamaica Labour Party's (JLP's) election campaign committee Matthew Samuda yesterday ripped into the Opposition People's National Party's (PNP's) manifesto, calling it an “outlandish” document “not worth the paper it was printed on”.
+CHAIRMAN of the ruling Jamaica Labour Party's (JLP's) election public relations committee Matthew Samuda yesterday ripped into the Opposition People's National Party's (PNP's) manifesto, calling it an “outlandish” document “not worth the paper it was printed on”.

 Samuda, who was speaking to Top of the Morning host Richard “Richie B” Burgess on The Edge 105 FM — the Jamaica Observer's sister media company — said while the JLP's widely anticipated manifesto is being fine-tuned, he has had an opportunity to review the Opposition's, most of which is unrealistic or amount to repetitive policies and plans.